-SA based company Aerobotics is leveraging drones and machine learning to help large scale farmers monitor their farms.
+SA-based company Aerobotics is leveraging drones and machine learning to help large scale farmers monitor their farms.
 Their technology enables farmers to spot troubled plants individually (those with pests and diseases), as opposed to the most commonly used satellite imagery, which only shows issues on large swaths of land.
 The company, with its operations in Florida USA, is currently servicing 11 countries; USA, UK, Spain and Australia, with the bulk of their clientele being in South Africa.
+For those who want to know how to register a business in Florida, we have the details.
 Aerobotics provided TechMoran with insights into their company and its pioneering technology, as well as its plans moving forward.

 Tell us about yourselves; your team, your educational and professional backgrounds, and your journey with Aerobotics so far

 Aerobotics is a Cape Town-based startup.
 We are an artificial intelligence company with our roots in agriculture.
 Our co-founders are James Paterson and Benji Meltzer.
 James was brought up on a fruit farm, where he tinkered and built technology for his father and farmers like him.
 With degrees in mechatronics engineering from UCT and aeronautics and astronautics from MIT, James is still tinkering and building solutions for farmers, just on a much larger scale.
 Benji also has a degree in mechatronics engineering from UCT and a master’s degree in neurotechnology from the Imperial College in London.
 They founded Aerobotics four years ago, and the company is now helping farmers in 11 countries around the world.

 How would you best describe Aerobotics briefly, what does it do?